The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Introduction

 We do not know whether the sizes of the sets we delete are sharp.
 While \Cref{theorem:besicovitch-rot} tells us that we only need to delete an $\cH^1$-nullset of $E$ at each time moment, perhaps it is possible to delete much fewer points than specified by the theorem.
 (For more precise information on the size of the sets we delete, see also \Cref{propo}, \Cref{rempre1}, \Cref{propo-rot} and \Cref{rempre2}.)

 For example, it would be interesting to know whether it is possible to translate a circle in a set of Lebesgue measure zero, deleting only one point at every time moment.
+This is still an open problem.

+Cunningham proved that if we remove an arbitrary neighborhood of one point from a circle, the resulting circular arc can be \emph{shrunken} to a point using translations, rotations, and dilations \cite{cunningham3}.
+His construction is based on the classical straight line results, and the stereographic projection between the plane and the sphere; it works only for circles.

+Motivated by Cunningham's result, in \Cref{sec:dilations}, we include a brief note about what happens for general rectifiable sets when we consider the space $\Sim^+(\R^2)$ of all orientation-preserving similarity transformations of $\R^2$.
+This space consists of $\Isom^+(\R^2)$ as well as dilations and transformations which rotate and dilate simultaneously, moving points along logarithmic spirals.
+The techniques in \Cref{sec:rotations} carry over to this setting because the composition structure of $\Sim^+(\R^2)$, like that of $\Isom^+(\R^2)$, is ``linear up to a quadratic error.''

+In \eqref{eq:throw-out-belt}, we consider the intersection of the normal lines $\nu_x$ with balls in the projective plane.
+In the similarity transformations setting, we need to consider instead the intersections with \emph{rotated} normal lines.
+The angle by which we rotate normal lines depends on the ``pitch angle'' of the logarithmic spirals of the similarity transformations.